Resistance distance distribution in large sparse random graphs: Subleading corrections and subleading peaks

 To demonstrate the nature of the subleading peaks at large $\rho$ to the right of the main peak, we have made a further refinement in Fig.~\ref{fig:color}.
 Namely, when plotting the empirical histogram of resistance distances $\Omega_{ij}$ between vertices $i$ and $j$ in a computer-generated \ER graph, we have colored the contributions according to the minimal degree of the two vertices involved, $\min(d_i,d_j)$.
 This coloring reveals that the rightmost visible peak around $\rho\in(1.25,1.75)$ in fact entirely consists of resistance distances between vertices of degree 1 and the rest of the graph.
 For other peaks at lower values of $\rho$, the picture is more complicated, but it is still clear that these peaks are made from contributions involving vertices of low degrees.
+(Qualitatively similar peaks due to vertices of specific low degrees have been seen in the analysis of a different characteristic of random graphs in \cite{hetero}.)

 The above empirical observations suggest that it is natural to approach the analysis of the subleading peaks by introducing degree-differentiated resistance distance distributions that not only specify the resistance distance between vertices 1 and 2, but also require that the degree of vertex 1 equals $d$, namely